MooersLab/pymolsnips/README.md

 <h2>Text editors that are ready out of the box</h2>

 <h2>Terminal based text editors</h2>
-In this category, *vim* is the most powerful editor followed by *emacs* and distantly by nano.
+In this category, *Vim* is the most powerful editor followed by *emacs* and distantly by nano.
 -->

 <h2> <A name="snippetList" >List of the snippets by their tab trigger name and description </A> </h2>